MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/site-collections-page.md

 ## Server resource quota

-These settings have not had any effect for more than a year.
+These settings have had no effect for more than a year.

 ## Upgrade settings and notifications

-These features have not been in use for more than a year.
+These features haven't been in use for more than a year.

 ## Project Web App